 Cook as you would at home, or add cake batter or whatever it is you are going to cook.
 If you are baking, place the lid on top of your Dutch Oven securely and place your charcoal briquettes evenly spaced over the lid.

 What can you cook in a Dutch Oven?
-The list is shorter for what CAN’T you cook in a Dutch Oven.
-You can cook and bake most anything using a Dutch Oven.
+The list is shorter for what you CAN’T cook.
+You can cook and bake most anything in this thing.

-Soups, stews and chili are some obvious choices for the Dutch Oven.
-But why not try something different?
+Soups, stews and chili are some obvious choices, but why not try something different?
 One camping trip, I made Dutch oven chili with cornbread baked on top (pictured above).
-I then added the Dutch Oven lid and baked until the cornbread was done.
+I then added the lid and baked until the cornbread was done.
 A real treat after white water rafting!

 Don’t do boring spaghetti.
 How about Dutch Oven Chicken Cacciatore?
 Or Lasagna?
 Even Pizza?!!!

 All of these are possible!

 And for dessert?
 This is even more fun.
 Dutch oven berry cobblers (pictured at the top of this post) and Dutch oven peach crisp are scrumptious for a camping treat.
 Cakes and brownies are easy, too.
-I even baked a giant chocolate chip cookie in a Dutch Oven.
+I even baked a giant chocolate chip cookie in this thing.

 How to Clean Your Dutch Oven

-You can take some preventative measures before cooking in your Dutch Oven so that clean up is quick and easy.
+You can take some preventative measures before cooking so that clean up is quick and easy.
 This is super important when camping.
 It’s not fun cleaning a bunch of pots and pans in the dark when you’re exhausted.

-But, if you don’t line your Dutch Oven, heat up some water in your dirty Dutch Oven and scrub the food off with a soft scrubber or sponge.
-You do not want to use soap, as this will remove the protective seasoning of your Dutch Oven.
+But, if you don’t line your Dutch Oven, heat up some water inside the pot and scrub the food off with a soft scrubber or sponge.
+You do not want to use soap, as this will remove the protective seasoning.
 Sometimes, wiping down with a wet paper towel is all your Dutch Oven needs.